awsdocs/aws-codebuild-user-guide/doc_source/code-coverage-report.md

 ## Create a code coverage report<a name="code-coverage-report-create"></a>

 To create a code coverage report, you run a build project that is configured with at least one code coverage report group in its buildspec file\.
-AWS CodeBuild will interpret the code coverage results and provide a code coverage report for the run\.
+CodeBuild will interpret the code coverage results and provide a code coverage report for the run\.
 A new test report is generated for each subsequent build that uses the same buildspec file\.

 **To create a test report**